Livebook

 code-server

-Run VS Code in the browser on your own server
+Run Visual Studio Code in the browser on your own server

 Coder

-Open-source platform to provision secure, reproducible cloud workspaces from code using Terraform, with web access and IDE support.
+Open-source platform to provision secure, self-hosted developer workspaces (VMs, containers, Kubernetes) defined in Terraform, with IDE integrations and AI agent support.